wrapperband/Tame-Mossley-FloodRisk/README.md

 There was a warning of the flood the previous day ~80 cm level, building up to the flood over 4 days.

+Flood Mossley 21st November 2016 : Gauge reading of 298 cm

+Despite major floods - gauge warning level of 330cm was not reached.
+Previous daily maximum levels of 100cm gave warning of the flood.
+The flood continued with levels of 200cm.

 #### Tame river Mossley , Rate of change of river level, per week